interlay/interlay.github.io/README.md

-# polkabtc-docs
+# interbtc-docs

-PolkaBTC documentation for users, vaults, relayers, developers and anyone else.
+interBTC documentation for users, vaults, relayers, developers and anyone else.

 ## About

-This is the central place for user guides and links to developer documentation in the PolkaBTC universe.
+This is the central place for user guides and links to developer documentation in the interBTC universe.

 ## Getting Started